 \subsection{Preferential concentration}

+The results of \S\ref{sec:particle_clustering} suggest a connection between particle clustering and the presence of a well-developed inertial subrange and point to the role of turbulent structures in the formation of clusters.
 In this section, we investigate whether the motion of heavy Kolmogorov-size particles is influenced by the centrifugal mechanism proposed by \cite{Maxey_1987}.
-Following \cite{Squires_Eaton_1990} and \cite{Chiarini_Tandurella_Rosti_2025}, we compute the probability density function (PDF) of the second invariant of $\partial_j u_i$ \eqref{eq:Q_inv}, normalized by its root-mean-square value, $Q/Q_{\text{rms}}$, and evaluated in the vicinity of the particle.
+Following \cite{Squires_Eaton_1990} and \cite{Chiarini_Tandurella_Rosti_2025}, we compute the probability density function (PDF) of the second invariant of $\partial_j u_i$ \eqref{eq:Q_inv}, normalised by its root-mean-square value, $Q/Q_{\text{rms}}$, and evaluated in the vicinity of the particle.
 This local value of $Q$ is estimated by volume averaging over a spherical shell with inner diameter $D$ and outer diameter $D_{\shell}$.
 The resulting statistics depend on the choice of $D_{\shell}$: if the shell is too thin, the averaging primarily captures shear stresses at the particle surface; if it is too thick, spurious contributions from regions far from the particle are included \citep{Uhlmann_Chouippe_2017,Oka_Goto_2022}.
 The effect of varying $D_{\shell}$ was previously investigated by \cite{Chiarini_Tandurella_Rosti_2025} (see figure 20 therein), who showed that Kolmogorov-size spheres of moderate inertia ($\Psi_p=5$, $100$) preferentially sample regions of negative $Q$ (i.e. where strain overcomes vorticity).
 In the present work, we compute the averaged $Q$ using $D_{\shell} = 3D$ \citep{Uhlmann_Chouippe_2017} and compare the results with those obtained using $D_{\shell} = 6D$.